-Notwithstanding their different organizational contexts, the partners included in this research have two main things in common: a mandate or interest in undertaking socially relevant research and their small size in relation to the wider university structure.
-Acknowledging that it is very difficult to extract conclusions from the small number of participants in the research process, they do span three very different geographies: North America, South America and Europe.
+This is a small sample, and acknowledging that it is very difficult to extract conclusions from the small number of participants in the research process, they do span three very different geographies: North America, South America and Europe, suggesting these debates and tensions are real and topical across multiple locations.
 In all cases, a gap emerges between the discourse in policy circles (on the role for universities in Smart Specialisation, SDGs, etc.) and practice, where TAI approaches are still small, at times experimental and not institutionally embedded.
+In evolutionary terms this illustrates the tensions between what Giesenbauer and Tegeler (2020) label as the post-modern mindset of HEI 3.0 (centred in action research and stakeholder dialogue) and the practical need to abide by the rules of HEI 2.0 (that is quantitative success, professional specialisation and competition).